 What’s the first thing you think of when you hear or see the word ultraviolet?
 Do images of black-light posters from the ‘60s flash through your head?
 Do you wince at the distant memory of a bad sunburn?
 Perhaps you recall a scene from a 2006 dystopian science fiction action film.
 Ultraviolent light is ubiquitous.
 You may have even noticed signs of the purple light in places you weren’t expecting, such as the filtered water dispenser in your workplace.

-UV light can destroy 99.99% of harmful microorganisms, making ultraviolet water treatment one of the most effective methods for disinfecting bacteria from water.
+UV light can destroy 99.99% of harmful microorganisms, making ultraviolet water treatment one of the most effective methods for maintaining cleanliness of freshly filtered water.
 Isn’t that incredible!?
-A mere beam of light can render harmful impurities in your water innocuous.
+A mere beam of light can ensure your drinking water is clean and reduced of dangerous levels of contaminants.
 The Quench Water Experts can’t help but get excited when talking about UV water treatment, and hopefully, by the end of this article, you’ll understand why.

 What is UV Light?